rayush7/motion_ssl_gebd/README.md

-## Motion Aware Self-supervised learning for Generic Event Boundary Detection
+# Motion Aware Self-supervised learning for Generic Event Boundary Detection (WACV 2023)
 The Code for "Motion Aware Self-Supervision for Generic Event Boundary Detection" will be uploaded here.

 ##### Pre-requisites